 We've all been guilty from time to time of letting a little too much dust settle on our window coverings.
 Clear off the grit and grime with one of these three solutions for cleaning your blinds.

 Blinds often go ignored during our day-to-day cleaning routines.
 But when we don’t give them proper care or cleaning, these popular window coverings harbor dust and grime, rendering them at best unappealing and—at worst—our home’s biggest dirty little secret.
 Don’t wait until you see clouds of dust appear whenever you adjust your blinds; instead, try one of these tune-up tips that can restore blinds to their spotless glory.

-Keep your blinds cleaner between washes with this trick that will add just a few minutes to your routine: First, break out your vacuum and its dust-brush attachment (the one with the bristles).
+Want to keep your blinds cleaner between cleanings?
+Here’s a trick that will add just a few minutes to your routine: First, break out your vacuum and its dust-brush attachment (the one with the bristles).
 Next, close your blinds, set your vacuum on its lowest setting, and run it lightly over the slats.
 Tilt the blinds in the opposite direction, and repeat the process on that side.

 For a quick weekly fix, look to a common beauty appliance: your hair dryer.
 Set the styler to the cool setting, and blast each slat to effectively remove dust from hard-to-reach spots.
 Don’t forget to run a vacuum over the floor when you’re finished to ensure that you’re getting rid of the dust for good.

 There are a variety of ways to clean vinyl blinds, but if yours are intensely plagued by stains, dust, or grease—especially if they hang in the kitchen—you might want to try giving them a bath.
 Fill the tub with warm, soapy water, and let the blinds soak in the solution for a few minutes.
 Next, go over each each slat with a sponge.
 Rinse with water to remove any lingering residue, and hang them from the shower rod to dry.